AMReX-Astro/Castro/sphinx_docs/source/self_consistent_field.rst

 - ``castro.scf_relax_tol``: tolerance required for SCF convergence

 The first three options are required and must be set.
-One limitation of this method is that we cannot specify more natural parameters such as the total mass of the star.
+One limitation of this method is that (to our knowledge) there is no known way to specify more natural parameters such as the total mass of the star.

 Single Star Algorithm